mehdifarhangian/portfolio/README.md

 # Data Sience Portfolio

-I have created this portfolio to explain my science journey and my learnings during this journey with a public audience.
-I'll try to communicate some technical stuffs in a simple language.
+I have created this portfolio to explain my science journey and my learnings during this journey with a public audience.In the notebooks, I'll try to communicate some technical stuffs in a simple language and for a wider audience.
 I'll add my blog posts, codes, presentations and so on in the form of codes, Python dash, R shiny, iPython Notebooks, and R markdown files.
 Previously, I have written the description of some of these projects in Internetrix blog.
 If you like to have a chat with me about the below projects or collaborations please reach out to me via mehdifarhangian@gmail.come.

 # Contents